docker/docs/release-notes/docker-compose.md

 ### Bug fixes

-- Fixed the CI script to enforce the minimal MacOS version to 10.11
+- Fixed the CI script to enforce the minimal MacOS version to 10.11.

-- Fixed docker-compose exec for keys with no value on environment files
+- Fixed docker-compose exec for keys with no value on environment files.

 ## 1.25.3
 (2020-01-23)